Semaphore Foreshore, the Beach, Jetty and Carousel

 This beach plays host to the Adelaide International Kite Festival each year.

 The entrance to the jetty is next to the shed for the Fort Glanville heritage steam train, which is operated by the National Railway Museum.
 The jetty is a Semaphore landmark and today is approximately 585 metres long.

 Take a walk to the end and try to spot the schools of little fish swimming in the shallows.
 It’s a lovely view from the end of the jetty looking back at Semaphore and along the coast.
 It’s a great spot to drop a line too if you like to fish.

 The Semaphore Carousel

-The Semaphore Carousel will celebrate its 75th year as a resident of the Semaphore Foreshore this year.
+The Semaphore Carousel has been a resident of the Semaphore Foreshore since 1938.
 It is believed to be the largest operating carousel in Australia with 40 handcrafted wooden horses.
 The carousel is housed in an undercover enclosure to protect it from the elements and is a unique venue to hire for private parties and functions.